 The SIPRI presents figures in national currency at current prices from 1960 to 1988 in its SIPRI Yearbook 1992.
 In the yearbook for 1995, the times series have been changed and only contain four years in national currency at current prices.
 The information is identical to the figures from the IMF.
-No information is provided on military expenditure at constant prices or in per cent of GDP.
+In the SIPRI Yearbook 1996 the only serie presented is figures from 1990 through 1995 in US dollars and SIPRI informs that figures in current prices supplied by Nicaragua to SIPRI were expressed in US dollars.
+No information is provided on military expenditure at constant prices or in per cent of GDP due to the lack of reliable economic data for Nicaragua.

-The ACDA has series through 1993, but there are major breaks in the time series.
+The ACDA has series through 1994, but there are major breaks in the time series.
 Data for the period 1986-1990 are not available.
 As noted, the source always publishes figures in US dollars only as well as estimated rates.
 There are considerable divergences from the SIPRI rates when it has been possible to compare them, and the two sources alternate as to presenting the highest level.
 For the latter part of the period, table 3.3.2 shows that the ACDA's figures are higher than the rates for military expenditure as a percentage of GDP which I have calculated with the help of data from the IMF.

-The IISS provides data from 1965 through 1994, but there is also a break in the series.
-For 1985, the figures are closer to those of the ACDA than the SIPRI, but for 1991 the IISS estimates military expenditure as a percentage of GDP at 9.1 per cent, i.e. almost double the rate reported by the ACDA.
-Towards the end of the period, however, the figures in US dollars reported by the IISS are very close to the ACDA's estimates, while military expenditure as a percentage of GDP appears to be slightly lower.
-Military expenditure as a share of GDP is estimated at 2.0 per cent by the IISS for both 1993 and 1994.
+The IISS provides data from 1965 through 1996, with the last year being budgeted figures, but there is a break in the series.
+For 1985, the figures are closer to those of the ACDA than the SIPRI, but for 1991 the IISS estimates military expenditure as a percentage of GDP at 9.1 per cent, i.e. almost two and a half times the rate reported by the ACDA.
+Towards the end of the period, however, the figures in US dollars reported by the IISS are very close to the ACDA's estimates, while military expenditure as a percentage of GDP appears to be lower.
+Military expenditure as a share of GDP is estimated at 2.0 per cent by the IISS for 1993 and 1.9 and 1.8 per cent for 1994 and 1995 respectively.
+These rates are identical to my own calculations made with data from the IMF.